-The Impala’s a very nice big lug of a car, but in four cylinder form, it’s under-engined.
-The Avalon’s also very nice – and its not under-engined – but it is expensive.
+The Impala’s a very nice big lug of a car – but in four cylinder form, it’s under-engined.
+The V6 Avalon/Camry are nice, too – and neither are under-engined.

-If you like to corner, spring for the R-Line.
+If you like to corner, spring for the R-Line or the new GT.
 You’ll get bumped up not one, not two but three sizes, wheel-wise, from the base car’s 16-inch rims to 19s, shoed with sport tires that sharpen the car’s already excellent reflexes and without killing the ride quality.
 This is a point worth harping on for a moment.
 It is often the case that going with 19 or 20-inch wheels results in a car that feels like a Harley hardtail on anything but glass-smooth pavement, of which there’s not much in these days of crumbling infrastructure.

-VW (being Audi’s budget arm) knows how to dial in suspensions for handling without killing the car’s ride.
+VW (being Audi) knows how to dial in suspensions for handling without killing the car’s ride.